Vonage/vivid-3/docs/component-guidline.md

 ### Slots Name
-Use kebab case for slots name and if containing more than one word should use hyphen.
+Use kebab case for slots name.

-- `Graphic`
+- `Graphic` :for slots that are recommended for decorative element such as custom icon or image
-- `Media` - for slot that are recommended to contain either images or video.
+- `Media` :for slot that are recommended to contain either images or video.
 - `Meta`
 - `Footer`
-- `Content` - should we chang to default?
+- `Content`
--
+- `App-content` :for slots in components that categorized as templating components (such as side-drawer, top-app-bar)

 <hr>